 - Prucalopride, which aids the colon in moving the stool

 - Plecanatide or linaclotide, can help make bowel movements regular

 - Vibrant®’s unique drug-free treatment uses gentle vibrations to stimulate the colon mechanically.

 The pre-programmed timing of the mechanical stimulation is thought to improve the natural colonic motility by leveraging the colon’s biological clock.

-Clinical research demonstrates an increased number and frequency of complete bowel movements and improvement in the quality of life, with 1.2% diarrhea occurrence.
+Phase 3 clinical trial demonstrates an increased number and frequency of complete bowel movements and improvement in the quality of life, with 1.2% diarrhea occurrence.